The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 If you wish to minmax further, a non-exhaustive list of best-in-slot configurations will be listed below.
 You can find a complete list in the dedicated best-in-slot guide for DRK.

+## Defensive Cooldown Usage

+Ultimate progression is a team effort.
+Unlike savage, incoming damage is so high that GCD healing is not always avoidable.
+Because of this, how well you perform your job of mitigating for yourself, your cotank, and your group will directly affect the performance of your healers.
+The Blackest Night (TBN) in particular is an incredibly strong tool, and smart usage will make a world of difference to your healers.
+Each phase will include notes on particularly heavy periods of damage on specific party members where TBN will likely be the most useful, but the list is not exhaustive.
+Remember, it's a win for your party if you allow your healer an extra damaging GCD at the cost of shifting an Edge/Flood out of buffs.

 ## Offensive Cooldown Usage

 Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
 Generally speaking, you will want to pool resources for the start of each phase, with a second burst window near the middle.

 Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
 The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.

-## Defensive Cooldown Usage

-Ultimate progression is a team effort.
-Because healers will likely be devoting significant resources to keep you alive, every bit of mitigation you can add will help greatly.

 ## Phase-by-phase optimization